King’s Data School, frequently asked questions

 Why would I want to take a week-long course?

 Experience shows it takes several days to effectively learn these skills, and how and when to apply them.
 The intensive, one-week approach provides the necessary to master data journalism techniques so you can put them to work with confidence.
+Because of COVID-19, we have adapted our usual format to online delivery.

 How long does the school run?